 The greater Portland region is an extraordinary place to call home.
-It is known for its unique communities, a diverse and growing economy and a world-class transportation system.
+It is known for its unique communities, a diverse and growing economy and a well-connected transportation system.
 The region is surrounded by stunning natural landscapes and crisscrossed with a network of parks, trails and natural areas within a walk, bike ride or transit stop from home.
 It also serves as a freight gateway to domestic and international markets for businesses located throughout the state of Oregon, southwest Washington, the mountain states and the Midwest.

 The region did not get this way by accident.
 Over the years, communities throughout the region have taken a collaborative approach to planning that has helped make the region one of the most livable in the country.
-Every day, the region's 2.4 million people have places to go - to work or school, to doctors and grocery stores and parks and back home again.
-All these trips, along with our transportation system, knit the region together - from Forest Grove to Troutdale, Vancouver and Portland to Wilsonville and every community in between.
+Every day, the region's 2.4 million people have places to go-to work or school, to doctors and grocery stores and parks and back home again.
+All these trips, along with our transportation system, knit the region together-from Forest Grove to Troutdale, Vancouver and Portland to Wilsonville and every community in between.

 Through our dedication to planning and working together to make local and regional plans a reality, we have set a wise course for managing growth, but new challenges continue to emerge.
 Our success in creating a livable region has attracted new residents and employers, but our housing supply hasn't kept up with population growth, and it has become prohibitively expensive for many people to afford homes, particularly in neighborhoods where it is easy to walk, bike or take transit.
 This may be one of the reasons why some recent investments in transit and trails haven't drawn as many users as they have in past decades.
 And even the best-laid plans couldn't have anticipated the impact of the COVID-19 pandemic, which dramatically reshaped how people travel and continues to affect the region even as the public health emergency recedes.
+These recent changes add to the some of the challenges already posed by the region's geographic setting, which include river crossings, topography, and vulnerability to earthquakes, wildfires, and other natural disasters.

-This chapter provides a snapshot of current conditions and trends within the Greater Portland region and highlights key regional transportation challenges and needs for the plan to address.
+This chapter provides a snapshot of current conditions and trends within the Greater Portland region based on the information available at the outset of the RTP process as of the middle of 2022, and it highlights key regional transportation challenges and needs for the plan to address.
+Chapter 6 describes the projects that are included in the RTP to address these needs, and Chapter 7 evaluates how the RTP will address these issues, often using the same metrics that are described here.